Qnouro/UnleashTheGeek/README.md

 ### Dodge algorithm

 I managed to come up with a dodging algorithm (but sadly didn't have enough time to implement it) in order to tackle the second part of the problem.
 The idea is to keep a safe distance between the bots by realizing the condition $manhatan_distance(bot_i, bot_j) >= 3; i != j$.
-The process would go into multiple passes over the bots. # TODO: explain the algorithm
+The process would go into multiple passes over the bots. # TODO: explain the algorithm and simplex method